Hexilee/unhtml.rs/README.md

 ##### specification

-selector must be a invalid css-selector, invalid selector will cause a compile-time panic
+selector must be a valid css-selector, invalid selector will cause a compile-time panic

 ```rust,should_panic
 // panic